spryker/code-sniffer/README.md

     vendor/bin/console code:sniff -f

 `-v` is useful for more info output.
 To run only a specific sniff, use the `-s` option.
+See `-h` for help.

 ### How to use in any project
 You can also manually invoke the phpcs/phpcbf commands: